-The travel and the royal entrances of Francis I in Transylvania and the Banat also point towards other meanings connected to certain themes and motives inscribed in the same long duration.
-From this point of view, a possible analysis of the discourse of his travels and royal entrances can be focussed on two sequences from his itinerary in 1817, namely, the episode in Bistrita and the episode in the Banat.
+The royal entrances of Francis I in 1817 consecrate a discourse different from those in the 18th cenhe travel and the royal entrances of Francis I in Transylvania and the Banat also point towards other meanings connected to certain themes and motives circumscribable to the same long duration.
+From this point of view, a possible analysis of the discourse of his travels and royal entrances can be focused on two sequences from his itinerary in 1817, namely, the episode in Bistrita and the episode in the Banat.
 In the first case the royal entrance had a specifically Medieval nature.
 It took place in a preeminently Saxon town, an urban space with strong Medieval characteristics.
 This royal entrance replaces a discourse and a representation specific to Western Medieval towns visited by the king or prince.
-The second episode of royal travelling to the Banat places the royal entrance in the context of the historical reality of a recovered, reconquered territory, a part of Europe re-dimensioned in the 18th century.
+The second episode of royal traveling to the Banat places the royal entrance in the context of the historical reality of a recovered, reconquered territory, a part of Europe re-dimensioned in the 18th century.
 This journey comprises meanings at the temporal extremities of a history starting from the classical Middle Ages and running up to the 18th-19th century.